 Dogs suffer from many health problems, which can also affect you as a pet owner.
 Luckily some health problems are not very expensive to treat.
 Some common such as skin allergies and ear infections are not life-threatening.
 However, they can be quite expensive to treat.
-If you have a canine friend, it is important to know these health problems os that you can be on the lookout always.
+If you have a canine friend, it is important to know about these health problems so that you can be on the lookout.
 Below are the most common health problems in life-threatening that you should know.

 Obesity is a fast-growing problem in dogs.
 The good news is that it is easy to prevent through exercise and diet.
 Obesity can cause serious health problems such as heart disease, orthopedic issues, and diabetes.
 It is, therefore, prudent to take your dog for walks to reduce the risk of obesity.
 A combination of a good exercise program and a low grain diet can be very helpful in curbing obesity and, in turn, joint dysfunction.